Arrested on Domestic Violence Charges? The Process, Explained

 If you are facing domestic violence charges, whether they are misdemeanor or felony charges, you should consult with a criminal defense attorney.
 Don’t try to navigate the process on your own.
 An attorney will be able to help you understand your rights, defend you in court, make sure that you receive fair treatment in court, and may even be able to advise you on how to drop your domestic violence charges.

-If you find yourself in a situation where you are arrested for domestic violence and can’t afford your bail, contact us at Amistad Bail Bonds.
+If you find yourself in a situation where you are arrested for domestic violence and can’t afford your bail, contact us at Amistad Bail and Immigration Bonds.
 We are open 24 hours a day to serve you.